specdown/specdown/docs/cli/display_help_windows.md

     specdown.exe run [FLAGS] [OPTIONS] <spec-files>...

 FLAGS:
     -h, --help                       Prints help information
-        --temporary-running-dir    Create a temporary directory to run the scripts in -V, --version                  Prints version information
+        --temporary-workspace-dir    Create a temporary directory to run the scripts in -V, --version                    Prints version information

 OPTIONS:
         --add-path <add-path>...
 Adds the given directory to PATH --env <env>...
-Set an environment variable (format: 'VAR_NAME=value') --running-dir <running-dir>        The directory where commands will be executed --shell-command <shell-command>    The shell command used to execute script blocks [default: bash -c] --unset-env <unset-env>...
+Set an environment variable (format: 'VAR_NAME=value') --shell-command <shell-command>    The shell command used to execute script blocks [default: bash -c] --unset-env <unset-env>...
 Unset an environment variable
+        --workspace-dir <workspace-dir>    The directory where commands will be executed

 ARGS:
     <spec-files>...
 The spec files to run